FortyTwoFortyTwo/Randomizer/README.md

 Supports all TF2 stock gamemodes excluding Mann Vs Machine, allow servers using ConVars to randomize specific players by whatever loadouts from whatever events.

 ## Builds
-All builds can be found [here](https://github.com/FortyTwoFortyTwo/Randomizer/actions?query=workflow%3APackage+branch%3Amaster).
+All builds can be found in [releases](https://github.com/FortyTwoFortyTwo/Randomizer/releases) page, auto-built on every commits done in master branch.
-To download latest build version, select latest package then "Artifacts" section underneath.

 ## Requirements
 - SourceMod 1.11